pschaus/book_lepl1402/source/part3.rst

     }

 The time complexity of this algorithm is :math:`\mathcal{O}(2^n)`, because in the worst case it generates all possible subsets of the array, and there are :math:`2^n` possible subsets for an array of n elements.
-The worst-case is obtained when there is no solution and that false is returned.
+The worst case is obtained when there is no solution and that ``false`` is returned.
-The best time complexity is :math:`\Omega(1)` obtained when the first element in the array is zero so that the algorithm immediatly returns true.
+The best-case complexity is :math:`\Omega(1)` and is obtained when the first element in the array is zero so that the algorithm immediately returns ``true``.

 Note that this algorithm has an exponential time complexity (so far the algorithm we have studied were polynomial e.g., :math:`\mathcal{O}(n^3)`).
-Therefore, although this approach will work fine for small arrays, it will be quite slow for larger ones.
+Therefore, although this approach will work fine for small arrays, it will be unbearably slow for larger ones.

 .. tip::
     The question that arises is: Can we find an efficient algorithm to solve this problem more efficiently?
 By "efficient", we mean an algorithm that doesn't take an exponential time to compute as the size of the input grows.
-    The answer is, maybe but we don't know.
+    The answer is, maybe but we don't know yet.
-    Researchers stumbled upon a category of problems discovered in the early 1970's, that share a common trait: they all seem hard to solve efficiently, but if you're handed a potential solution, you can at least verify its correctness quickly.
+    Researchers stumbled upon a category of problems discovered in the early 1970's, that share a common trait: They all seem to be impossible to solve efficiently, but if you're handed a potential solution, you can at least verify its correctness quickly.
     The subset-sum problem belongs to this class.
     This category is called *NP* (Nondeterministic Polynomial time).

     Now, within NP, there's a special class of problems dubbed *NP-complete*.
     What is so special about them?
 Well, if you can find an efficient solution for one *NP-complete* problem, you've essentially found efficient solutions for all of them!
     The subset-sum problem is one of these NP-complete problems.
 Like its NP-complete siblings, we don't have efficient solutions for it yet.
-    But remember, this doesn't mean no efficient solution exists; we just haven't found one and it was also not yet proven that such an algorithm does not exist.
+    But remember, this doesn't mean that no efficient solution exists; we just haven't found one and it was also not yet proven that such an algorithm does not exist.
-    This also doesn't mean that there are not faster algorithms for the subset sum problem that the one we have shown.
+    This also doesn't mean that there are no faster algorithms for the subset-sum problem that the one we have shown.
-    For instance a *dynamic programming* algorithm (out of scope of this introduction to algorithms) for subset-sum could avoid redundant work but it still has a worst-case exponential time complexity.
+    For instance a *dynamic programming* algorithm (out of scope of this introduction to algorithms) for subset-sum can avoid redundant work, but still has a worst-case exponential time complexity.